jsenv/core/packages/test/README.md

 ### 1.2.2 A script starting a web server

 A web server is needed to execute test in the browser.
 It must serve source and test files.

 ```console
 npm i --save-dev @jsenv/core
 ```

+Create file `scripts/dev.mjs` with the following content:

 ```js
 import { startDevServer } from "@jsenv/core"